apollographql/apm-templates/datadog/utils/README.md

 ### Overview

 The `update_dashboards.sh` script automates the process of fetching and updating Datadog dashboard configurations from the Datadog API.
 This script ensures your local dashboard JSON files stay synchronized with the current state of dashboards in your Datadog account.

+The `destructive_upload_dashboards.sh` script destructively overwrites the current Dashboard template with the contents of this repository.
+This should only be used in cases where this repository's content has deliberately been moved *ahead* of the template in Datadog.
+For example, after running the spell-check task in this repository, it may be desirable to upload those changes rather than manually going and editing its findings in Datadog.

 ### Setup

 #### Using Direnv and a Password/Secrets Manager

 1. **Copy the environment template**:

    ```bash
    cp ./.envrc.example ./.envrc
    ```

 1. **Configure your API credentials**:

    Edit `./.envrc` and add your Datadog API credentials:
    ```bash
    # Your Datadog API Key